 Samuel Leighton “Sammy” Maddox (b.
 2003) is a fifth-generation native of El Paso, Texas.
 Sammy became interested in piano at age four when his brother Ben began taking lessons with Mrs. Marilyn Robinson, with whom he started taking lessons after turning seven.
 It was Mrs. Robinson who first recognized Sammy’s potential, labeling him a “prodigy.”
 Soon she was assigning Sammy repertoire normally reserved for her much older students, which Sammy deftly handled.
 Once Mrs. Robinson retired in 2013, Sammy, at age ten, transferred to the Studio of Dr. Esequiel Meza, Jr. Recognizing Sammy’s advanced skills, extremely competitive spirit, and God-given ability to quickly memorize difficult repertoire, Dr. Meza immediately began challenging Sammy to reach new levels.
 After just a few months, Dr. Meza commissioned Sammy, still ten, to give his official piano solo debut concert in December 2013, which featured repertoire from Mozart, Brahms, Bach, Bartók, Clementi and Debussy.

 With Dr. Meza fueling his competitive fires, Sammy began enrolling in competitions.
-In April 2013, at age ten, Sammy competed in the 12-year old division of the El Paso Music Teachers Association’s Irma Kluck Baroque Competition in El Paso and took second place.
-In May 2017, at 13, Sammy won first place in the El Paso Society for Musicians of the Future Competition in El Paso.
-Then, in February 2018, at 14, he won first place in the Junior Division of the Baylor/Waco Piano Competition in Waco, Texas, becoming the first El Pasoan to win this competition.
-In June 2018, at 15, he placed as a finalist in the Piano Solo Grade 9 Division of the Texas Music Teachers Association Competition in Waco.
-In November 2018 he received an award for his performance of Olivier Messiaen’s “Regard de l’Esprit de joie” after competing in the finals of the Claudette Sorel International Piano Competition in Fredonia, New York.
-In February 2019 he won second place in the Senior Division of the Baylor/Waco Competition in Waco, Texas.
+Sammy’s successes include winning second place as a ten-year-old in the 12-year-old division of the El Paso Music Teachers Association’s Irma Kluck Baroque Competition in El Paso, Texas (2013), winning the El Paso Society for Musicians of the Future Competition in El Paso, Texas twice (2017, 2019), winning first place (Junior Division) and then second place (Senior Division) in consecutive Baylor/Waco Piano Competitions in Waco, Texas (2018, 2019), and winning third place in his age division in the II International Chopin Piano Competition in Vienna, Austria (2019).
+He also placed as a finalist in the Piano Solo Grade 9 Division of the Texas Music Teachers Association Competition in Waco, Texas (2018).
+And, he received an award for his performance of Messiaen’s “Spirit of Joy” after competing in the finals at the Claudette Sorel International Piano Competition in Fredonia, New York (2018).